radian-software/selectrum/README.md

 explicit support for them (with all of the attendant complexity and bugs).

-### Why not Icomplete?
+### Icomplete

 [Icomplete](https://www.gnu.org/software/emacs/manual/html_node/emacs/Icomplete.html)
-is another built-in Emacs package for interactive selection.
+is the built-in Emacs package for interactive selection.
 It is basically the same as the standard `completing-read` framework, except that the available candidates are displayed in the minibuffer as you type.
 Unlike Selectrum, the candidates are displayed horizontally (by